aarondavidpolley/JamfWATCH/README.md

 Jamf Pro WATCH Dog: Monitor and self heal Jamf Pro enrolment if framework is removed from a client computer

-Last tested with Jamf Pro 10.20.1-t1584039255 & macOS 10.15.7
+Last tested with Jamf Pro 10.41.0-t1661887915 & macOS 12.6

-Note: any User Initiated Enrollment devices re-enrolled via this method will NOT have user approved MDM (UAMDM) status automatically.
-For best results use on macOS devices enrolled via Automated Device Enrollment AKA DEP
+Note: any User Initiated Enrollment devices re-enrolled via this method will NOT have user approved MDM (UAMDM) status automatically on macOS 10.15 or lower and will not have the MDM profile re-installed on macOS 11 or higher.
+For best results use on macOS devices enrolled via Automated Device Enrollment AKA DEP with MDM profile removal disabled.

 ## //How To Install//